Environmental Management

 *2:

-In consideration of recent global trends related to climate change, we set targets in 2018 that were approved by the SBTi.
-Since then, we have made several revisions to these targets, and we currently aim to achieve a 45% reduction in Scope 1 + Scope 2 emissions by fiscal 2030, compared with fiscal 2017, and a 33% reduction in Scope 3 emissions.
-Additionally, we are examining specific issues we need to tackle in order to reach our target to become carbon neutral by 2050.
-In order to achieve these targets going forward, we will not only reduce CO₂ emissions from the activities at our divisions but also pursue the development of green products.
-By doing so, we will actively reduce Scope 3 emissions during product use stage.
+Based on the global stance on climate change, we set SBT (Science Based Targets) in 2018 and received certification.
+These targets are revised regularly, and we currently aim to achieve a 55% reduction in Scope 1 + Scope 2 GHG emissions by fiscal 2030, compared with fiscal 2017, and a 48.3% reduction in Scope 3 emissions.
+We will not only reduce CO₂ emissions from the activities at our business sites but also pursue the development of green products to reduce Scope 3 emissions during the product use stage.
+We are also considering setting targets to make the Group carbon neutral in Scope 1 + Scope 2 by 2050.